-One of the first things you need to learn about using an arcade/fight stick is how to hold it.
-Whilst it may come naturally to some it’s always good to establish a solid baseline technique.
+One of the first things you must learn about using an arcade/fight stick is how to hold it.
+While it may come naturally to some, it’s always good to establish a solid baseline technique.

-In this guide, I am going to show a variety of different ways to hold your arcade stick.
+In this guide, I will show various ways to hold your arcade stick.
 It’s worth pointing out that there is no right or wrong way to hold a stick.
-Quite simply, if it works for you then go for it.
+Quite simply, if it works for you, then go for it.
 Let’s get started.

-You should place your stick on your lap or a flat surface.
-Again, this comes down to personal preference.
-Many professional players use either way so do whatever is comfortable for you.
+It would help to place your stick on your lap or a flat surface.
+But, again, this comes down to personal preference.
+Many professional players use it either way, so do whatever is comfortable for you.

-If you don’t have access to a flat surface or you like to sit on the couch/sofa when playing, then your lap might be the most comfortable place for your fight stick.
+If you can’t access a flat surface or like to sit on the couch/sofa when playing, your lap might be the most comfortable place for your fight stick.

-The lap particularly suits larger fightsticks as these don’t tend to move around a lot.
+The lap suits larger fightsticks as these don’t tend to move around much.
 I also find that playing on the lap allows me to rest my arms more easily on the stick compared to a desk or table.

-It’s also more practical playing on your lap during a local tourney or when on the move as table space isn’t always guaranteed.
+Playing on your lap during a local tourney or on the move is also more practical, as table space isn’t always guaranteed.

 Other surfaces could include a coffee table, desk, chair, TV stand, the floor, etc. Make sure the surface is stable.
 You don’t want to break your favorite monitor playing on a desk — trust me, I know.

 This mostly comes down to two things — left-hand placement and right-hand placement.
-In other words, how you are going to grip your joystick and how you are going to press the buttons.
+In other words, how you will grip your joystick and press the buttons.

-It may seem obvious, but it’s important to get this right and make sure you are comfortable from the outset.
+It may seem obvious, but getting this right and ensuring you are comfortable from the outset is important.

 First of all, choose a comfortable grip.
-You could be playing for hours on end and if your arm wears out during an intense game, then it could be the difference between you winning and losing.
+You could be playing for hours on end, and if your arm wears out during an intense game, it could be the difference between winning and losing.

 It’s worth noting that there are many different styles of grips to use.
 Here are the most common.

-A common favorite and one that I personally use.
+It’s a common favorite and one that I use.

-To execute this, start by gripping the joystick in between your middle and ring finger, like a wine glass.
+Start by gripping the joystick between your middle and ring finger like a wine glass to execute this.

-Remember to try and keep your hand planted to the stick.
+Remember to try and keep your hand planted on the stick.
 Most of the movement will be with your fingers and thumb.

-Also known as the classic full hand grip.
-This grip is mostly used with straight joysticks, similar to the ones in the arcade, and is also being used today for ball joysticks.
+It is also known as the classic full-hand grip.
+This grip is mostly used with straight joysticks, similar to those in the arcade, and is also used today for ball joysticks.

-To execute this grip, simply hold the joystick with your fingers and palm.
+To execute this grip, hold the joystick with your fingers and palm.
 Your thumb can rest over the ball.
-That’s it.
-Almost like holding a broomstick.
+That’s it, almost like holding a broomstick.

 The main advantage of this grip is it allows you to have better control of the joystick, albeit for sacrificing comfort.

-This one is similar to the wine glass grip and offers more control of the joystick.
+This one resembles the wine glass grip and offers more joystick control.

-Instead of gripping the joystick with your middle and ring finger, this time, grip the stick in between your pinky and ring finger.
+Instead of gripping the joystick with your middle and ring finger this time, grip the stick between your pinky and ring finger.

-Whilst this grip gives you more control then the wine glass grip and is more comfortable than the broomstick grip, it’s quite difficult to execute and will require some practice.
+While this grip gives you more control than the wine glass grip and is more comfortable than the broomstick grip, it isn’t easy to execute and will require some practice.